sparepal/SPL-Extra-credit/README.md

-# SPL-Extra-credit

-/*-------------README--------------*\
-Group Members:
-- Taylor Conners
-- Aaron Hibyan
-- Sai Vikhyat
-- David Pushard
-- Alex Sherrill
-- Richa Gupta

 Intro:
-These function definitions were built to satisfy the goals as outlined in the Extra Credit Activity document.
 Given a file written by the Twitter.py, the functions in EC.py will read and organize the information in that file.
 There are function definitions to: